BenHutchinsWPP/IEEE_738/README.md

 It utilizes the `conductor_temperature_rise()` routine, and performs a bi-section search on the final conductor current until reaching the desired final conductor temperature.

+# Errata or To Do
+- When peer-checking rating methodologies against other utility computations, it was noted that [SouthWire Rate](https://www.southwire.com/swratepro) Lite v1.0.3 may or may not be taking into account the thermal heat capacity of the wire's core for transient rating calculations; however, we were unable to replicate the issue later-on.
+It might be a Heisenbug, or an error on our part when verifying the calculation.
+Leaving this note temporarily in case the bug re-appears.